-Over three quarters of a million 1.4 million visitors currently access the precinct each year, and this is expected to grow with new additions to the zoo, and further development of the luxury niche market currently comprising the Mansion Hotel and Shadowfax winery and cellar door complex.
+Over 1.4 million visitors currently access the precinct each year, and this is expected to grow with new additions to the zoo, and further development of the luxury niche market currently comprising the Mansion Hotel and Shadowfax winery and cellar door complex.

 Council recognises that the promotion of tourism and recreation within the Green Wedge has the potential to create a number of key benefits in the areas of economic growth and employment, community health and wellbeing.
-Precincts of the Green Wedge such as the Werribee Park tourism precinct, Werribee South Township precinct, Wyndham Harbour the Marina precinct and the Parks, Coast and Wetlands precinct will become increasingly critical in meeting urban-based recreational needs as the nearby residential community continues to expand over the next decade.
+Precincts of the Green Wedge such as the Werribee Park tourism precinct, Werribee South Township precinct, Wyndham Harbour and the Parks, Coast and Wetlands precinct will become increasingly critical in meeting urban-based recreational needs as the nearby residential community continues to expand over the next decade.
 However, the location of existing and planned tourism and recreation nodes within close proximity to the Intensive Agriculture Precinct and the Western Treatment Plant requires that development and use be planned and assessed with a full and sensitive understanding of the potential positive and negative impacts on agricultural production and environmental values.
 The intensive agriculture precinct itself offers some opportunity for farm-based tourism activities.

-Whilst the Wyndham Municipal Strategic Statement encourages the expansion of tourism activities within the Werribee South Tourism and Harbour precincts, it also states to 'ensure that the siting of tourism operations minimises the potential for conflict with farming activities' (Clause 21.08-4). throughout the municipality, -clearly states that: 'productive land uses (such as intensive agriculture in Werribee South) ought not be compromised by the pursuit of further investment' (Clause 21.05-8).
-The expansion of existing tourism and recreational activities and planning for new enterprises must be considered in light of the impacts on agricultural production and the limitations of existing road and power infrastructure.
-New developments should be sited on roads that are capable of handling additional traffic and which safely link to the existing tourism precinct and key transport interchanges.
+Whilst the Wyndham Municipal Strategic Statement encourages the expansion of tourism activities within the Werribee South Tourism and Harbour precincts, it also states to 'ensure that the siting of tourism operations minimises the potential for conflict with farming activities' (Clause 21.08-4).
+The expansion of existing tourism and recreational activities and planning for new enterprises must be considered in light of the impacts on agricultural production and the limitations of existing road and power infrastructure. developments should be sited on roads that are capable of handling additional traffic and which safely link to the existing tourism precinct and key transport interchanges.
 Increasing traffic is frequently causing congestion and delays within the precinct particularly during major events as local roads have one lane in each direction.
 A partnership approach involving Council, Parks Victoria and private operators is encouraged to ensure that planning and management of recreational and tourism assets is integrated, equitable and responsive to the changing social and market needs.